harshkasyap/harshkasyap.github.io/research.md

 # 🧪 Research

-I work broadly in the area of **Trustworthy and Privacy-Preserving Machine Learning**, with a strong focus on making machine learning systems secure, fair, and usable in real-world settings.
+I work broadly in the area of **Trustworthy and Privacy-Preserving Machine Learning**, with a strong focus on making machine learning systems <em>secure, fair, and usable</em> in real-world settings.
 My research spans both theoretical foundations and practical deployments, and I’m always looking for curious students and motivated collaborators to join in solving open problems.

 ---